Shopify Analytics: The Store Owner's Guide to Better Data

 The $3,240/year analytics tax

-Shopify locks analytics features behind plan tiers.
-Here's what you actually get at each level:
+Shopify locks its analytics features behind plan tiers.
+Here is what you get at each one:

-The majority of Shopify stores run on Basic.
-To get custom reports that let you combine product performance with campaign data, you need Advanced at $399/month.
-That's $4,788/year on annual billing, compared to $348/year for Basic.
-The difference: $3,240/year just for analytics.
+Most Shopify stores run on Basic.
+To get custom reports that join product performance to campaign data, you have to jump to Advanced at $399/month.
+On annual billing that's $3,588/year against $348/year for Basic.
+The gap is $3,240/year, and all it buys you is reporting.

-And even at $399/month, Shopify still doesn't give you bounce rate per page, time on page, scroll depth, outbound link tracking, or engagement scoring.
-These metrics don't exist at any Shopify tier.
+Pay that, and Shopify still won't show you bounce rate per page, time on page, scroll depth, outbound clicks, or engagement scoring.
+Those numbers exist at no Shopify tier.
+Not Basic, not Advanced, not Plus.

-So what do store owners do?
+So store owners do the only thing left to them.
 They stack third-party apps.
-Littledata found that typical mid-size stores spend $200-500/month on analytics apps alone:
+Littledata found that a typical mid-size store spends $200-500/month on analytics apps alone:

 - Profit analytics (TrueProfit, Lifetimely): $35-200/month